The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-The Criminal Code specifies that, in the context of a MAID request, the medical practitioner providing MAID and the medical practitioner providing the opinion are independent if they:
+The Criminal Code specifies that, in the context of a MAID request, the provider* MAID and the medical practitioner providing the opinion are independent if they:

 1. are not a mentor to the other practitioner or responsible for supervising their work;